Sachinsh72/Milestone-Projects/README.md

 * Great understanding of thier logics behind the scene.
 * How to manage code in structure way.

-## How is the code organized in this repo ?
+## How is the code organized in this repo?
 The whole repo is divided into multiple folders.
 Each folder contains code for a specific domain/technology.
 For example Javascript has the code base for multiple projects.
 Each folder is independent from the previous folder.

 ## Prerequisite